TIMOTHY C. TAKACH

 Unfashioned Creature takes inspiration from Mary Shelley’s timeless 1818 novel Frankenstein.
 Weaving together contemporary social themes: rejection, self-discovery, and love, both works forward a complex character who seeks to find belonging and equality.

-Now available for performance!
+Now available with projections!

 Helios - full score